 There are several homestead exemptions:

 Once you are granted a homestead exemption, it will renew automatically every year as long as you occupy your home.
-The only exception is the Low Income exemption that must be renewed every two years.
+The only exception is the Low Income exemption which must be renewed every two years.

 You may be eligible for different exemptions for city, school, and Fulton County taxes.